joey00072/ohara/experiments/bitnet/bitnet.md

 ```

-w_quant is matrics of 1,0,-1
+w_quant is matrices of 1,0,-1

-### Activation Quatization
+### Activation Quantization
-This is from precusror paper https://arxiv.org/pdf/2310.11453.pdf
+This is from a precursor paper https://arxiv.org/pdf/2310.11453.pdf
 ![alt text](activation_quant.png)
 ```python
 from torch import Tensor